Hugejiji/convertpy/README.md

 Running through some problems when working with pandas I decided to just use the CSV Libary to take the input from the CSV file and sort it for my specific use.

-Trying to set Data into a useful relationship so that you can visualize it results in getting a basic understanding and information about the Games.
+Trying to set Data into a useful relationship so that you can visualize the results to get a basic understanding and information about the Games.

 For example, which are the categories with most participants :